... Skip to main content

 Daniel Brown Law has successfully defended clients in numerous high-profile cases, including:

-Judges recognize Daniel’s meticulous preparation and outstanding courtroom skills.
-One judge described his performance in court as:
+Judges have recognized Daniel's cross-examination skills in open court.
+One judge described his performance as:

 "one of the most prepared, most thorough, most professional cross-examiners I have ever witnessed.
 Every detail was at [Mr. Brown's] immediate recall.
 This young woman in the witness stand was confronted with every conceivable inconsistency; some explainable, some she did not do a very good job of explaining, and as I watched the trial develop it occurred to me that this young witness was in for a challenge."